Preparing for a Commercial Paint Job: Steps for a Smooth Process

 Staircases

-•Use a tack cloth to wipe down covering materials to remove any dust before painting.
+- Wipe coverings with a tack cloth to remove dust before painting.

 Check Required Permits and Regulations

-Before starting any commercial painting job, you’ll need to check on the proper permits and regulations.
-This helps ensure your work meets safety codes and avoids legal issues down the road.
+Before starting any commercial painting job, check for required permits and regulations.
+This ensures your work complies with safety codes and avoids legal issues down the line.

 Building Permits